chaosprint/QuaverSeries/README.md

 ## Block

-To form a complete music piece, you need to separate each function chain with an empty line.
+To form a complete music piece, you need to separate each function chain with an **empty line**.

 The following code is a simplified cover of Kraftwerk's *The Model*: